Lower Austria

-Lower Austria (Niederösterreich /de-AT/, Niedaöstareich; Dolní Rakousy; Dolné Rakúsko) is one of the nine states of Austria, located in the northeastern corner of the country.
+Lower Austria (Niederösterreich /de-AT/, Niedaöstareich, abbreviated LA or NÖ) is one of the nine states of Austria, located in the northeastern corner of the country.
 Major cities are Amstetten, Krems an der Donau, Wiener Neustadt and Sankt Pölten, which has been the capital of Lower Austria since 1986, replacing Vienna, which became a separate state in 1921.
 With a land area of 19186 km2 and a population of 1.7 million people, Lower Austria is the largest and second-most-populous state in Austria (after Vienna).